Today we’d like to introduce you to Yijing Qiu.

 Thanks – so what else should our readers know about your work and what you’re currently focused on?

-I write film music, and most of my work centers on storytelling — finding the emotional core of a scene and shaping it through sound.
-What matters most to me is collaboration.
-I love working with directors, editors, and other musicians to build something that feels whole, where the music doesn’t just support the picture but becomes a living part of the story.
-I think that’s where I thrive: listening closely, understanding the intention behind a moment, and translating that emotion honestly into music.
+I write film music with a focus on uncovering the emotional core of a scene and shaping it through sound.
+Collaboration is central to my process — I love working closely with directors, editors, and fellow musicians to create something cohesive, where the music doesn’t just accompany the image but becomes a living, active part of the story.
+I thrive in environments where listening deeply and understanding intention are just as important as composing the notes themselves.

-A lot of my artistic identity comes from my background with the Erhu and my love for folk and natural timbres.
-I’m drawn to raw, expressive sounds that feel connected to real human experience, and I blend those influences with contemporary film scoring techniques.
-That combination — traditional roots, global influences, and a cinematic mindset — is often what sets my work apart.
-People who collaborate with me have told me that my music feels emotional, warm, and grounded, and that I bring a strong sense of intuition and open-mindedness into the creative process.
-I think being comfortable in different cultures, and being someone who adapts easily, helps me connect with teams and understand a story from many angles.
+My artistic identity is rooted in the erhu and informed by folk traditions and natural timbres.
+I’m drawn to raw, expressive sounds that feel closely connected to human emotion, and I enjoy blending those elements with contemporary film scoring techniques.
+That combination — traditional roots, global influences, and cinematic sensibility — often defines my work.
+Collaborators describe my music as emotional, warm, and grounded, and I think my ability to adapt across cultures helps me connect with creative teams and approach stories from multiple perspectives.

 Any big plans?

 For the future, I hope to keep working, learning, and expanding my musical world.
-I want to collaborate with great musicians and teammates, and continue writing music that feels honest, moving, and meaningful—music I can truly be proud of.
-I also want to explore more of the world, stay present, and take in every moment that can inspire me.
-Whether it’s something small or something big, I hope to keep noticing beauty in everyday life and let those moments shape my creativity.
+I want to collaborate with inspiring musicians and filmmakers, and continue writing music that feels honest, emotionally resonant, and deeply meaningful—music I can stand behind with confidence.

 Contact Info: